sozu-proxy/sozu/doc/lifetime_of_a_session.md

 # Lifetime of a session

+A session is the core unit of Sōzu's business logic: forwarding traffic from a frontend to a backend and vice-versa.

 In this document, we will explore what happens to a client session, from the creation of the socket, to its shutdown, with all the steps describing how the HTTP request and response can happen